All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 Manuel Aguirre

 The goal of the application is to match users with complementary skills.
 It will allow users to register and provide some information about themselves, like location, areas of expertise and interests.
-Using search in Redis it will match two users who are geographically close, and have complementary areas of expertise and interests, e.g., one of them knows French and want to learn Guitar and the other knows Guitar and want to learn French.
+Using search in Redis it will match two users who are geographically close, and have complementary areas of expertise and interests, e.g., one of them knows French and wants to learn Guitar and the other knows Guitar and wants to learn French.

 The full source code of our application can be found in GitHub (note that we used some features like FT.ADD which is now FT.CREATE):